 |Term||Tuition & Housing Due Date||Late Fee Assessment Day|

-Students – Log in through your MyWestern account; select the Student tab; select Student Records; select Student Account Online
+Students – Log in through your MyWestern account; select the Student tab; select Student Records; select Western Account Online

 Authorized Users – Log in beginning from Western’s home page; scroll to the bottom of the page and select Pay Bills.

-- If a student created an “Authorized User” for you, enter the Authorized User ID Login and Password provided by the student.
+- If a student created an “Authorized Payer” for you, enter the Authorized User ID Login and Password provided by the student.

-- If you do not know or forgot your Authorized User ID or Password, you can either reset it using the Forgot Password link, or contact your student to reset your Password.
+- If you do not know or forgot your Authorized Payer ID or Password, you can either reset it using the Forgot Password link, or contact your student to reset your Password.

 Viewing Online Statements